Code-Institute-Submissions/Chilli-Growers/README.md

 ### How to run code locally.

-To run the site locally you can visit [here](https://github.com/bob134552/Chilli-Growers) and clone the code by copying HTTPS code provided into a code editor of your choice.
+To run the site locally you can visit [here](https://github.com/bob134552/Chilli-Growers) and click on the "Code" drop down option, you then copy the HTTPS code provided into a code editor of your choice.

 # Credits